-The City will be launching an online survey to gain community input and gauge preferences regarding retail and entertainment uses, public space enhancements, priorities for new investment, and marketing.
+The City launched an online survey to gain community input and gauge preferences regarding retail and entertainment uses, public space enhancements, priorities for new investment, and marketing.

 PRELIMINARY MEETING ON DOWNTOWN VIBRANCY PLAN

 The consultant team presented its initial findings at a joint public meeting with the City of Williamsburg's City Council, Planning Commission and Economic Development Authority.
 Catherine Timko presented an overview of the local market and market demand and supply for different business sectors.
 Bob Melvin and Sara Woolf presented preliminary urban design and placemaking strategies to draw pedestrian traffic and activate the downtown area.